 - Green – light, muted shades of green are calming and relaxing.
 They have a sense of bringing the outdoors in.

-- Blue - you can't help but feel relaxed when surrounded by blue.
-Try shades of blue-gray for a real spa-like feel.
+- Blue – you can’t help but feel relaxed when surrounded by blue.
+Shades of blue-gray are the perfect choice for a real spa-like feel.

-- Light Beige - Warmer than gray, but still has that neutral feeling that is classic.
+- Light Beige – Warmer than gray, but still has that neutral, yet cozy feel that is classic.

 Sherwin Williams Sea Salt

 Sea Salt is one of the most popular bedroom and bathroom colors of the past few years.
-It feels very tranquil and beach-like, and works wonderfully well alongside lots of bright whites.
+It makes the room feel very tranquil and beach-like, and works wonderfully well alongside lots of bright, crisp whites.

 Behr Reflecting Pool

-One of my personal favorite paint colors of all time, Behr's Reflecting Pool is a very soft blue-gray color.
+One of my personal favorite paint color choices of all time, Behr’s Reflecting Pool is a very soft blue-gray color.